yodkwtf/data-structures-and-algorithms/README.md

-# JavaScript Algorithms and Data Structures
+# Data Structures and Algorithms

-Welcome to the **JavaScript Algorithms and Data Structures** repository!
+Welcome to the **Data Structures and Algorithms** repository!
 This repository contains a collection of code samples, notes, and exercises created while learning algorithms and data structures in JavaScript.
+This repository is a basic to advanced guide to the most common DSA concepts.

 ## Contents